Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/weekly-technical-questions.md

 - Chapter 5 of *Programming and Mathematical Thinking*
 - Chapter 6 of *Programming and Mathematical Thinking*

+### Week Seven: October 12, 2020 to October 16, 2020

+- How do I employ the mathematical concepts of sequences, monoids, and lists to implement efficient Python programs that use functions with a clearly specified behavior to perform tasks like finding a name in a file or computing the arithmetic mean of data values?

+**Reading Assignments**

+- Chapter 6 of *Programming and Mathematical Thinking*
+- Chapters 2 and 3 of *Doing Math with Python*

 ## Calendar Overview

 ### August